This article provides information that will help you select the best form pattern for the forms that you migrate.

 Finding forms that currently use a particular form pattern

 For a full list of forms that are currently using a particular form pattern, generate the Form Patterns report from within Microsoft Visual Studio.
-On the Dynamics 365 menu, expand the Add-ins option, and click Run form patterns report.
-A background process generates the report.
-After several seconds, a message box appears in Visual Studio to indicate that the report has been generated and inform you about the location of the Form Patterns report file.
-You can filter this file by pattern to find forms that use a particular pattern.
+For information on running the report, see Form pattern add-ins.
+You can filter the report in Excel to find forms that use a particular pattern.

 Form pattern visuals and descriptions